 The course consists of a series of cassettes and accompanying textbook.
-Simply follow the spoken and written instructions, listening and repeating.
-By the end of the course, you'll be learning and speaking entirely in Spanish!
+Sim-ply follow the spoken and written instrucof the course, you'll be learning and speaking entirely in Spanish!

 This course turns your cassette player to a "teaching machine."
 With its into a "teaching machine."
 With its unique "programmatic" learning method, you set your own pace - testing yourself, correcting errors, reinforcing accurate responses.